-Prerequisite: Acceptance into the HIM BAS program - Instructor Permission Only HIM 301 with a minimum grade of C and HIM 315 with a minimum grade of C and HIM 320 with a minimum grade of C and HIM 325 with a minimum grade of C and HIM 330 with a minimum grade of C and HIM 335 with a minimum grade of C and HIM 415 with a minimum grade of C and HIM 425 with a minimum grade of C and HIM 425 with a minimum grade of C and HIM 445 with a minimum grade of C and HIM 445 with a minimum grade of C and HIM 445 with a minimum grade of C and HIM 465 with a
+Prerequisite: Acceptance into the HIM BAS program - Instructor Permission Only HIM 301 with a minimum grade of C and HIM 315 with a minimum grade of C and HIM 320 with a minimum grade of C and HIM 325 with a minimum grade of C and HIM 330 with a minimum grade of C and HIM 335 with a minimum grade of C and HIM 415 with a minimum grade of C and HIM 425 with a minimum grade of C and HIM 445 with a minimum grade of C and HIM 465 with a minimum grade of C Course Fee: \$

 Description: This course includes the creation of a culminating capstone project and internship to be completed in collaboration with a local health organization that will showcase the students' mastery of HIM domains.
 Additionally, each student will write and present research findings and present prepare for the RHIA exam.
-Hours: 2 Lecture.